 The More and More Molyneux family in national and county affairs

-As Members of Parliament, trusted servants of the Crown and confidants of many leading noblemen, the first three Mores of Loseley, Sir Christopher (c.1483-1549), Sir William (1520-1600) and Sir George (1553-1632), were dominant figures in the government of Tudor and Jacobean Surrey.
+As Members of Parliament, trusted servants of the Crown and confidants of many leading noblemen, the first three Mores of Loseley, Sir Christopher (circa 1483 to 1549), Sir William (1520 to 1600) and Sir George (1553 to 1632), were dominant figures in the government of Tudor and Jacobean Surrey.
 The letters and papers they accumulated as justices of the peace, sheriffs, muster and tax commissioners and respected local landowners are of national significance, and illuminate almost every aspect of Surrey of the time, from the cloth-dying and glassmaking industries to religious controversy, crime and local unrest.

-Sir William More was a friend and executor of the courtier Sir Thomas Cawarden (by 1514-1559) of Blackfriars and Bletchingley who served as Master of the Revels and Tents under three monarchs.
+Sir William More was a friend and executor of the courtier Sir Thomas Cawarden (1514 to 1559) of Blackfriars and Bletchingley who served as Master of the Revels and Tents under three monarchs.
 Cawarden's papers, preserved among the Loseley Manuscripts, are an important source for the progresses and lavish entertainments staged by the Tudor court.

 Although the family's fortunes waned during the Civil War, Restoration and early 18th century, the later papers remain a rich source for Surrey life, politics and electioneering and for the military and naval careers of some later family members.

 "Expended in courting my now wife, £20 3s 6d; paid for my wedding clothes and liveries, £64 14s 9d; paid the expense of my wedding day and the day following, £11 5s; paid for rings and gloves, £6 10s" (Accounts of Thomas Molyneux, husband of Margaret More, begun in 1689, reference: LM/1087/2/5).